bcgov/mds/functional-tests/README.md

     gradlew.bat edgeTest -DedgeTest.single=CustomJUnitSpecRunner
     gradlew.bat ieTest -DieTest.single=CustomJUnitSpecRunner

-Only on MacOS:
-//TODO: these are currently broken, most likely problem is that the GebConfig.groovy is out of date ./gradlew safariTest -DsafariTest.single=CustomJUnitSpecRunner

 ## Run tests in project's root

 The firefox (non headless) tests can also be run from the projects root using the command 'make test'